tamucc-comp-bio/classroom_repo_2024/lectures/lecture12.md

         simulate_drift(N, p)
 ```

 *Note that the shebang! must have the correct path to `python3` in your `anaconda3` dir, or else the script will not work.
 Also note that if you point your shebang at `/usr/bin/python3` or `/usr/local/bin/python3`, these are different installations of `python` and probably will not have the `scipy` package.
-You would have to separately install `scipy` and this is why we are using anaconda.*
+You would have to separately install `scipy`, and this is why we are using anaconda.*

 Make simulate_drift.py executable